The story behind the massive American flag flying over US 6

 Apple helped put the flag’s size into perspective.

-“Most buildings are about ten feet per floor so it’s very close to about a four-story building,” he explained.
+“Most buildings are about 10 feet per floor, so it’s very close to about a four-story building,” he said.

 That’s twice as tall as the office building it flies in front of.